apiato/apiato/docs/_docs/features/requests-monitor.md

 This feature is provided by the `Debugger` Container via its `RequestsMonitorMiddleware` middleware.

 To see the results go ahead and Tail the default Laravel debug file `tail -f storage/logs/laravel.log`.

-Now in order for this start display the results you need to enable the debugging mode in Laravel by going to `config/app.php` and setting `debug` to true.

 Note: this will also not run in Testing environments, to enable it you need to manually edit the Middleware.